Aquafina-water-bottle/BreedingPlus/README.md

 # BreedingPlus
 A minecraft plugin that gives a percent chance to create a spawn egg instead of a baby when breeding.

-[Click here](https://github.com/Aquafina-water-bottle/BreedingPlus/releases) to go to the relases page.
+[Click here](https://github.com/Aquafina-water-bottle/BreedingPlus/releases) to go to the releases page.
 [Click here](BreedingPlus/src/main/resources/assets/breedingplus/default.conf) to see the config file.

 I just realized that the javadocs makes this repository seem like this is just a huge dump of html code.
 That's just fabulous.